Keita18/amazon-kdd-cup-2024-starter-kit/README.md

 Since all these metrics range from [0, 1], we calculate the average metric for all tasks within each track (macro-averaged) to determine the overall score for a track and identify track winners.
 The overall score of Track 5 will be calculated by averaging scores in Tracks 1-4.

+Please refer to [local_evaluation.py](local_evaluation.py) for more details on how we will evaluate your submissions.

 # 🗃️ Submission

 The challenge would be evaluated as a code competition.
 Participants must submit their code and essential resources, such as fine-tuned model weights and indices for Retrieval-Augmented Generation (RAG), which will be run on our servers to generate results and then for evaluation.